derbenoo/typeorm-bug-report-join-table-composite-primary-key/README.md

 # TypeORM bug report

+> Issue type: bug report
+> Database system: postgres
+> TypeORM version: 0.2.18

-The bug occurs upon calculating a WHERE clause for a [join table with custom properties](https://typeorm.io/#/many-to-many-relations/many-to-many-relations-with-custom-properties), e.g., the `PostImage` table as seen below:
+The bug occurs upon calculating a WHERE clause for a [join table with custom properties](https://typeorm.io/#/many-to-many-relations/many-to-many-relations-with-custom-properties) where one of the join partners has a **composite primary key** e.g., the `PostImage` join-table as seen below:

 <br />
 <p align="center">